-Corner-cutting biases can be described as mental shortcuts that help us make quick and efficient decisions.
+Expedience biases can be described as mental shortcuts that help us make quick and efficient decisions.
 The downside to this efficiency is that those decisions may be based on incorrect judgments.
-Typically, when cornercutting biases occur, the brain is using a fast, intuitive system and makes decisions based on what information is easily accessible and feels right.
-This has been labeled the brain's "System 1": The system that relies on fast, easy associations and intuition [Kahneman, 2011; Satpute & Lieberman, 2006].
+Typically, when Expedience biases occur, the brain is using a fast, intuitive system and makes decisions based on what information is easily accessible and feels right.
+This has been labeled the brain's System 1: the system that relies on fast, easy associations and intuition (Kahneman, 2011; Satpute & Lieberman, 2006).

-Corner-cutting biases can be described as mental shortcuts that help us make quick and efficient decisions.

 However, we often need to make decisions based on more objective information, which is often not so easily accessible and takes more mental effort to access and to use when making judgments.
-The brain's "System 2" is the slower, more effortful overseer of the fast, more intuitive System 1 (Kahneman, 2011).
+The brain's System 2 is the slower, more effortful overseer of the fast, more intuitive System 1 (Kahneman, 2011).
 System 2 is sometimes called the "lazy fact checker" since it can be called upon to correct System 1's mistakes, but it often is not since it requires more cognitive effort to engage.